 The spice is mostly sold in seed form rather then powder since it is rarely if ever, used as a powder.
 Because of its dominant flavour, it is used in small quantities and almost always used cooked as it mellows a little with cooking.

-Ajwain in India
+Ajwain Seed in India

-While in India it is very common, the available descriptions of ajwain are about the use of the seeds in the West.
+While in India it is very common, the descriptions of ajwain are generally about the use of the seeds in the West.
 This is unfortunate that the Indian and Ayurvedic use is overlooked as the knowledge of it adds a lot to the flexibility of use in all cuisines.

 According to Ayurveda, the seed is a powerful cleanser.
 It is helpful for stimulating the appetite and enhancing digestion.
 It is recommended to help alleviate gas and discomfort in the stomach.
 It is also helpful for the functioning of the respiratory system and the kidneys.